A degree in youth and community work provides you with a mix of practical and academic skills that can be used in many community-based roles

 Work experience

-Getting either paid or voluntary experience will increase your skills and help make you more employable.
-Experience is particularly important if you want to go into teaching or an advisory or social care role.
+It's important to get relevant paid or voluntary work experience to increase your skills and help make you more employable.
+Experience is particularly important if you want to go into teaching or an advisory or social work/care role.
 For classroom experience, contact local schools to arrange visits to observe teachers or to help with non-teaching duties.

 You can also get involved in your local community and build up some experience.
 When looking for opportunities, highlight any sport, language or performing arts skills that you have.
 Take advantage of work placements offered as part of your course, or look at finding one in a youth or community centre, school or college.

 Contact your local youth service or club (local authority in Scotland) or voluntary bodies to arrange voluntary or part-time sessional work.
-You can gain valuable experience by working or volunteering at summer play schemes, youth clubs, summer camps or through tutoring or mentoring.
+You can also gain valuable experience by working or volunteering at summer play schemes, youth clubs and summer camps.

 Search for placements and find out more about work experience and internships.